ViscousTests/website/content/docs/fasting.md

 One thing that I also definitely noticed during my fast was a shift in my brain activity.
 I felt much more "on" than usual - I had a consistant motivation to be busy in one way or another.
-However, I also felt a bit more impaitient.
+However, I also felt a bit more impatient.
 If a task I was busy doing started to stall, I would eagerly try to shift to another task, or even multitask.
-This was good for gettings lots done, but not as helpful for cracking a difficult problem (e.g. debugging a computer program) I could use this feature of fasting in the future if I need to be particularly productive in this way.
+This was good for getting lots done, but not as helpful for cracking a difficult problem (e.g. debugging a computer program) I could use this feature of fasting in the future if I need to be particularly productive in this way.